Advice

 The primary adopter will be entitled to adoption leave and pay.

-The partner will be entitled to paternity leave and pay, and to shared parental leave and pay (see our factsheets and articles on these issues)
+The partner will be entitled to paternity leave and pay, and to shared parental leave and pay (see our factsheets on these issues)

 ADOPTION LEAVE: